cloudspeech/houdini-talk/short-essay.md

 Others are of the type where you want to wait till all the markup is parsed, that is until DOM is loaded.

-How can you model such microfrontend embedding in HTML?
+How can you model all kinds of microfrontend embedding in HTML?

 Easy.